 San Francisco was another dream I had wanted to achieve for a long time.
 This was another city of my cinematographic imagination.
 What I mean to say is that I discovered and dreamed it thanks to the numerous movies that I had seen and were set in this city.
-From "Vertigo" and "The Birds" by Alfred Hitchcock to "Bullitt" with the legendary Steve McQueen, "The Towering Inferno" and the adventures of Callaghan until the extreme "Basic Instinct" that blew up my teenage hormones.
+From "Vertigo" and "The Birds" by Alfred Hitchcock to "Bullitt" with the legendary Steve McQueen, "The Towering Inferno", the violent but fascinating San Francisco of Callahan's adventures until the extreme "Basic Instinct" that blew up my teenage hormones.
 I had an incredible curiosity to see the sloping streets live, I wondered if they were really that way or were emphasized by the movies.
 Besides, San Francisco had a different urban planning than other American cities, at least this was what I had perceived through the films.
 Also from the architectural point of view there was the Golden Gate Bridge, another destination I always wanted to see.
 Living near a strait divided by the sea, where for decades there has been talk of joining the coasts via a bridge, I wanted to understand what effect it could have looking at the Golden Gate.
 Certainly the bridge over the Strait of Messina would be much longer but that comparison was enough for me even if it was on a slightly smaller scale.

 Our plane was supposed to depart from San Diego airport at around 8 AM but the fog delayed the plans that morning.
 During my stay in the Californian city, I realized that the temperature range in San Diego was a constant.
 This created a dense fog both before sunrise and after sunset.
 Normally this phenomenon was short-lived (30 minutes-an hour) but that morning our flight left with almost four hours of delay.
 This would have changed the plans in San Francisco, but in the meantime I had been able to reschedule them.